Im-in123/CantonSuite-Turnkey-Tokenized-Asset-Infrastructure/README.md

 ## 📝 Project Description
 **CantonSuite+** is a modular, permissioned trading and compliance platform built on the Canton Network, designed for boutique institutions.
 It enables issuers to tokenize Real-World Assets (RWA), buyers to trade with built-in KYC, and regulators to audit securely via privacy-preserving dashboards.

-By unifying issuer, buyer, compliance, and regulator workflows with an integrated DeFi layer for lending and borrowing, yield distribution and fractionalized trading, CantonSuite+ transforms tokenized finance from complex backend infrastructure into a practical, accessible, and fully compliant ecosystem.
+By unifying issuer, buyer, compliance, and regulator workflows with an integrated DeFi layer for lending and borrowing, yield distribution and fractionalized trading, and privacy preserving live audit for regulators.
+CantonSuite+ transforms tokenized finance from complex backend infrastructure into a practical, accessible, and fully compliant ecosystem.

 ---